wp-plugins/photonic/trunk/readme.txt

 several new parameters to enhance the content and look-and-feel of your galleries.
 It supports Flickr photos, Photosets, Galleries and Collections, along with Picasa photos and albums, SmugMug albums and images, 500px photos and collections, Zenfolio photos, Photosets and Groups, and Instagram photos and users.
 You can also enable authentication for your site visitors that will let them see private and protected photos from each provider.

+In case you happen to be using a theme or plugin that already overrides the <code>gallery</code>, Photonic provides you with the option to use your own shortcode for Photonic galleries.
+This lets your plugins coexist.
+Bear in mind that if you deactivate Photonic you will have to remove all instances of this custom shortcode, something that is not required if you stick to the <code>gallery</code> shortcode.

 = Flickr Support =